 As home to New Zealand's Parliament and Government, higher skilled services and public governance services contribute about two-thirds of Wellington City's GDP.
 This leaves us vulnerable to disruptive events such as earthquakes and terrorist attacks.
-As large tracts of the central city are also vulnerable to inundation in a future affected by sea level rise, there is strong case to be made for spreading the risk by strengthening our central city at the same time as other commercial centres.
-Our central city currently provides 77% 48% of total GDP for Wellington City for the Wellington Region 8% of national GDP (Infometrics, 2015a) 1-2% A significant earthquake in Wellington could result in New Zealand losing about 1-2% of its current GDP per year.
-The Net Present Value of such a loss over time would be about \$30-\$40 billion ver 90 percent of businesses in Wellington have nine or fewer employees.
+As large tracts of the central city are also vulnerable to inundation in a future affected by sea level rise, there is strong case to be made for spreading the risk by strengthening our central city at the ver 90 percent of businesses in Wellington have nine or fewer employees.
 While small can mean agile, small-to-medium enterprises (SMEs) can also be especially vulnerable to disruptions to their supply chain and essential services, particularly if they have not planned ahead (Grow Wellington Ltd, 2011).
 Over the last year, WREMO has run free business continuity planning workshops attended by 120 Wellington businesses.
-However, this is only a fraction of all businesses in Wellingto - among many SMEs there is still poor understanding and uptake of business continuity planning.
-But building Wellington's economic resilience is not just about being prepared for disruptive events - it also means better understanding what segments of our economy will grow and provide future employment.
+However, this is only a fraction of all businesses in Wellington - among many SMEs there is still limited understanding and uptake of business continuity planning.

+Our central city currently provides 77% 48% of total GDP for Wellington City for the Wellington Region 8% of national GDP what segments of our economy will grow and provide future employment.
 An important element of this work will be partnering with our educational institutions and the private sector to ensure we have the right mix of skills for future industries.
 This will mean providing opportunities for workers to retrain and upskill for the jobs of the future.

-Key partners
+1-2% A significant earthquake in Wellington could result in New Zealand losing about 1-2% of its current GDP per year.
+The Net Present Value of such a loss over time would be about \$30-\$40 billion (BERL, 2015)

+But building Wellington's economic resilience is not just about being prepared for disruptive events - it also means better understanding

+Increase economic resilience of central city and the outside hubs

 Chambers of Commerce

-New regional project

-We will assess the capacity of hubs outside of the central city in the event that the central city is compromised.
+We will reduce the vulnerability of the central city and improve the capacity of outside hubs to carry out more economic activity.

-Action

-The Council, in partnership with other councils, business and community groups, will assess capacity for absorption of economic activity in Karori, Johnsonville, Tawa, Lower Hutt, Upper Hutt and Porirua if the central city cannot be accessed.
-The product will be a set of strategic recommendations on economic development in the hubs, including options for implementation.
+The Council, in partnership with other councils, business and community groups, will assess economic resilience of central city, Karori, Johnsonville, Tawa, Lower Hutt, Upper Hutt and Porirua.
+The product will be a set of recommendations on how to reduce vulnerability in the central city and generate economic opportunities in the hubs.

-Resilience co-benefits

 The central city is both the most productive and the most vulnerable part of Wellington.
 This project sets out to involve interested parties in a structured way, ensuring inclusiveness with broad consultation and communication; and learning from the positives and negatives from Wellington's story so far, as well as from Christchurch and overseas (Project 18).

 The project will improve Wellington's resilience to major disasters by building economic redundancy throughout the region, but it will also generate an opportunity to diversify our economy and prepare it for future demands and a changing workforce (Projects 8, 5, 10).

-100 Resilient Cit
+The central city is both the most productive and the most vulnerable part of Wellington.
+This project aims to build economic redundancy targeting new areas and new industries.

+Page 32

+same time as other commercial centres.

+Help improve business continuity planning

+Chambers of Commerce

+WCC, WREMO